kherron13/330_project3/SRS.md

 This document was written to provide an understanding of the software requirements for the mobile application known as Boost.
-The information is split into sections and will elaborate on how the app will operate, the advantages of its functions, and the apps non-functional requirements.
+The information is split into sections and will elaborate on how the app will operate, the advantages of its functions, and the app's non-functional requirements.

 ### 1.2 Document Conventions